Birth Parent Stories

 I finally realized that by giving my boys up for adoption I wasn’t abandoning them, but giving them the greatest gift I could.
 I felt at ease with my decision for the first time in a long time and I will never forget how much that one conversation changed my perspective.

 The Sacramento Adoption Center was there for me.
 They gave me the support necessary to decide how I was going to move forward.
 Tom assured me that, if I was sincere about finding the right home for my baby, they would get me through this.
 And they did!
 There I was, less than two months from delivery without a game plan or parents for my little guy.
 I was terrified.
 Tom found a place for my family and me to stay and I was able to get my head straight.
-After a few days, I was ready to start meeting couples and eagerly begin the search for the perfect match.

 I wish I could share all the wonderful details, which led up to finding my little guy’s mom and becoming friends, but there just isn’t enough time.
 All I can say, is that Tom, Mary and everyone else at the Sacramento Adoption Center immediately went to work to make our little miracle a reality.
 They consistently supported my decisions and provided me with the necessary tools to make some very hard choices.
 I never felt pressured and I always had a sense that they truly cared about my well-being and most importantly, my baby.